A New Release

 Things went on like this, evening after evening, for days, weeks, with Osho getting more and more creative with his movements.
 One day, we received a message that Osho would like the silent sitting to have three pieces of music and that Nivedano should signal the end with three explosive drumbeats.
 Also that the dancing part should end with three shouts of Osho!
 And so, in this way, the format for the Evening Satsang Meditation began taking shape, very much spontaneously and in the moment.

-Osho’s body grew weaker, though, and one day he sent a message to the musicians indicating what was to become the final format for the evening meeting in his absence: Celebration, Silent Sitting, and his Video Discourse.
+Osho’s body grew weaker.
+One day he sent a message to the musicians indicating what was to become the final format for the evening meeting in his absence: Celebration, Silent Sitting, and his Video Discourse.
 This organically evolved as time went by to include some soft music as people entered the Hall, a kind of prelude to the dancing.

-After Osho left the body, the Hall continued to gather in the evenings after work.
-I began to see the genius of the meditation, how it (just as Osho said it would) provided an opportunity for everyone to put aside their work and daily responsibilities and come together, commune and celebrate, dance, melt in silence, and listen to Osho’s words for their inspiration.
+After Osho left-the-body, the Commune continued to gather in the evenings after work and slowly I began to see the genius of the meditation, how it (just as Osho said it would) provided an opportunity for everyone to put aside their work and daily responsibilities and come together, commune and celebrate, dance, melt in silence, and listen to Osho’s words for inspiration.